 Our main contribution is the design of a reinsurance scheme which is incentive-compatible and robust to limited commitment.
-This means that the optimal insurance contributions and payouts are such that, given the countries' intertemporal smoothing preferences, no country has an incentive to leave the platform at any time and in any unemployment state.
-To give a concrete example, even if a member country goes through several consecutive years of low unemployment, the country would still prefer to continue to contribute to the reinsurance platform because, in expectation, it would benefit from receiving payouts from the platform in future years when its unemployment rate is high relative to its median value.
-Second, by suitably normalizing the countries' unemployment rates and unemployment insurance revenues, we explicitly address and avoid possible concerns about persistent one-way redistributionary transfers, focusing instead on smoothing idiosyncratic fluctuations around each country's median economic conditions.
+This means that the risk-sharing contributions and payouts are such that, given the countries' intertemporal smoothing preferences, no country has an incentive to leave the platform at any time and in any unemployment state.
+To give a concrete example, even if a member country goes through several consecutive years of low unemployment, it would still prefer to continue to contribute to the reinsurance scheme because, in expectation, it would benefit from receiving payouts from the platform in future years when its unemployment rate is high relative to its median value.
+Second, by appropriately normalizing the countries' unemployment rates and unemployment insurance revenues, we explicitly address and avoid concerns about possible persistent one-way redistributionary transfers, focusing instead on smoothing idiosyncratic fluctuations around each country's median economic conditions.

-We simulate the proposed EA-URS for 17 euro area countries using data on their unemployment rates and unemployment insurance revenues from 2000 to 2019.
-We show that the countries' national unemployment insurance programs could have shared risk with one another nearly perfectly if the EA reinsurance scheme is able to borrow up to EUR 203 billion (less than 2 percent of the euro area GDP) in 2017.
-Not allowing borrowing by the scheme still achieves nearly perfect unemployment risk smoothing in the periods 2000-2010 and 2017-2019, however, without the ability to borrow, the EA-URS' risk-sharing ability is diminished between 2010 and 2016, the sovereign debt crisis period, when most EA countries experienced above-median unemployment rates at the same time.
+We simulate the proposed reinsurance scheme for 17 euro area countries, using data on their unemployment rates and unemployment insurance revenues from 2000 to 2019.
+We show that the countries' national unemployment insurance programs could have shared risk with one another nearly perfectly if the reinsurance scheme is able to borrow up to EUR 203 billion (less than 2 percent of the euro area GDP) in 2017.
+Not allowing borrowing by the scheme still achieves nearly perfect unemployment risk smoothing in the periods 2000-2010 and 2017-2019, however, without the ability to borrow, the scheme's risk-sharing ability is diminished between 2010 and 2016, the sovereign debt crisis period, when most euro area countries experienced above-median unemployment rates at the same time.